 Owing to the fast-paced urban development, many former battlegrounds on the north of Hong Kong Island have disappeared without a trace.
-Thankfully, if you hike onto hills such as Mount Parker and Mount Butler, you will find yourself standing in an old battlefield and monuments commermorating the matyrs that lost their lives during the war.
+Thankfully, if you hike onto hills such as Mount Parker and Mount Butler, you will find yourself standing in an old battlefield and monuments commemorating the martyrs that lost their lives during the war.

 A changing city landscape shall not stop us from recollecting the city's past.
-We are honoured to invite Mr. Tsoi Yiu-lun, a renowned scholar of military history to be our guide*.
-Mr. Tsoi will bring our visitors to the former battlegrounds and vividly illustrate the hardships of war.
+We are honoured to invite Mr. Tsoi Yiu-lun, a renowned scholar of military history to curate a tour in Wong Nai Chung Gap and be our expert docent*.
+Mr. Tsoi will bring our visitors to the former battlegrounds and illustrate the hardships of war vividly.
 You will also get to know the stategic value of Hong Kong, past and present.
 The hiking route is suitable for visitors of all ages.